 If you give your personal details to an organisation or individual, they have a duty to keep these details private and safe.
 As the organisation who controls the contents and use of your personal details, Credit Union Plus (CUP) is the Data Controller.
-CUP has appointed a 'Data Protection Officer' (DPO), who is responsible for the protection of your rights in how we conduct our business and ensuring compliance with Data Protection laws and regulations.
+CUP has appointed a 'Data Protection Officer' (DPO), who is responsible for overseeing the protection of your rights in how we conduct our business, and seeking to ensure the credit union's overall compliance with Data Protection laws and regulations.

 On 25 May 2018, Regulation (EU) 2016/679 of the European parliament and of the council, the General Data Protection Regulation (GDPR), came into effect.
 This set out a series of new EU laws concerning how data is processed and used.
 The objective of the regulation is to strengthen and standardise data protection laws for all EU citizens.
 These regulations apply to any organisation that controls and/or processes data on behalf of an individual or group of individuals.
-Those responsible for adhering to these regulations include employees of the organisation, as well as contractors, consultants, agents, and third parties who have access to data either directly or indirectly.
+Those responsible for adhering to these regulations include employees of the organisation, as well as contractors, consultants, agents, system providers, sub-processors, and third parties who have access to data either directly or indirectly.